 Description: The rat IgG2b, kappa monoclonal antibody is useful as an isotype control immunoglobulin.

-Applications Tested: This rat IgG2b, kappa, isotype control has been tested by immunofluorescent staining and flow cytometric analysis of mouse splenocyte suspensions and can be used at the same concentration as the experimental antibody.
+Applications Tested: Rat IgG2b K Isotype Control APC-eFluor® 780 has been tested by flow cytometric analysis of mouse splenocytes.
+Use isotype control at the same concentration as experimental antibody.

-Light sensitivity: This tandem dye is sensitive to photo-induced oxidation.
-Protect this vial and stained samples from light.
+Light sensitivity: This tandem is sensitive to photo-induced oxidation.
+Please protect this vial and stained samples from light.

 The isotype of a primary antibody and the application it is being used in can result in background staining.
 Primary antibody background noise can be caused by binding to Fc receptors on target cells; by non-specific interactions with cellular proteins, carbohydrates, and lipids; or by cell autofluorescence.
 Isotype control antibodies can act as negative controls to help differentiate non-specific background signal from specific antibody signal because they have no relevant specificity to a target antigen.
 While isotype controls are most commonly used in flow cytometry, they are useful in other applications such as chromatin immunoprecipitation (ChIP), immunohistochemistry, and gel shifts.
 Isotype controls should match with the primary antibody species and isotype so that the level of specific staining by the primary antibody may be accurately determined.
 If using directly labeled primary antibodies, the isotype control works best if conjugated with the same label as the test antibody.